General Joseph Colton: Hasbro Comic Book Universe (IDW Publishing)

 In the Hasbro Comic Book Universe, Colton was a member of the Adventure Team, alongside Miles "Mayhem" Manheim, Mike "Atomic Man" Power, Richard "Bulletman" Ruby, and Lonzo "Stalker" Wilkinson.
 On their mission to the Tomb of Amtoltec, they battled an army of robotic mummies, before having an encounter with the Decepticon named Soundwave.
 By the end of the search, the Adventure Team retrieved an ancient artifact they codenamed the "Talisman".

 After Megatron led the 2007 Decepticon invasion on Earth, Colton began fearing what the Transformers could do to humanity.
 In the meantime, he joined his fellow Joes in their final victory against Cobra.
 By the end, Colton's worldview is drastically changed after the treachery of Galvatron with the Earth Defense Command.

 Prior to the Revolution event, Colton was replaced by a Dire Wraith who attempted to control the Earth Defense Command by excluding Marissa Faireborn and Spike Witwicky.
 He also made horrific experiments on Aaron Grundy (Axiom), a skilled computer programmer who would be transformed into a monster loyal to the Wraiths.
 But the impostor was later killed by Rom, whose death made G.I.
 Joe declare war against the Autobots, until they realized the truth about the Wraith infiltration.

 Meanwhile, the real Colton is revealed to be alive, having cut off his right hand in order to escape from the Dire Wraith who replaced him.
 Convinced that the Transformers are in league with the Dire Wraiths and must be destroyed, Colton went on hiding and became the international criminal known as "Baron Ironblood", which made him cross paths with the Action Man Program.
-He has been secretly recruiting villains to form the Iron Ring and launch a pre-emptive nuclear strike against Cybertron, setting the events of First Strike in motion.
+He has been secretly recruiting villains to form the Iron Ring and launch a first strike against Cybertron, setting the events of First Strike in motion.

 As the Iron Ring attacked Cybertron, Colton sent Doctor Mindbender (disguised as Ironblood) as a decoy while he searched the planet's core in order to power the Talisman and destroy the Transformers.
 Inside the core, Colton and the Iron Ring are confronted by Scarlett and her comrades.
 At the battle's climax, Colton's closest ally, Garrison Kreiger, reveals his true identity as Merklynn (a wizard from the planet Prysmos) and explains that he has been using the Iron Ring's needs so he could use the Talisman to transform Cybertron and Earth into new versions of Prysmos.
 He then magically teleports everyone back to Cybertron's surface, where Colton sadly surrenders, having realised that he helped an even worst enemy to ensure Earth's incoming destruction, rather than saving it.

 Colton was last seen in the Transformers: Unicron miniseries, where he reluctantly helps the Autobots to battle Unicron, who was awakened as side-effect by the same invasion he had caused on Cybertron.